lightningWhite/WeatherAndEMFSensingStation/readme.md

 The EMF-390 sensor must be connected to the Raspberry Pi for the weather station to start up correctly.
 The sensor must also be in vertical mode viewing RF.
-If this is not set up like this, the Weather Station may crash and won't report the correct EMF values.
+If this is not set up like this, the Weather Station may crash and/or won't report the correct EMF values.
 Also, it's important that the battery is removed from the EMF-390 device.
 Some resources on the internet report that the charging circuit is not shielded.
 Since it is plugged into the Raspberry